sathwik04/Bookmanagement_RestAPI/README.md

 - **CRUD Operations**: Create, read, update, and delete book entries.
 - **Search and Filter**: Search books by title, author, or genre.
 - **Authentication**: Secure endpoints with authentication mechanisms (if applicable).
+- ** Swagger API ** : Swagger API end point where API's are documented how to use

 ## Installation